OUR CHARISM

 IN THE MONASTERY

-We pray the Divine Office (Liturgy of the Hours) three times daily.
-Our prayer schedule includes Lauds (morning prayer), Vespers (evening prayer) and Compline (night prayer).
-Wednesday mornings we offer a combined Lauds/Eucharist.
-Every Saturday evening we offer a combined Vespers/Eucharist.
-We invite you to join us.
+We pray the Divine Hours three times daily including Lauds (morning prayer) Vespers (evening prayer) and Compline (night prayer).
 Our daily life is framed in prayer and work (ora et labora).
-Our work could include tending to the structural needs and operation of the monastery as well as working on ministry projects that require our attention.
+Our work could include tending to our practical needs as well as working on ministry projects that require our attention.

 Another added element is that of Study which is important to our intellectual development.
 Silence is an essential element of the monastic way of life and in addition to prescribed times of absolute and extended silence, we also strive to observe quiet in all our activities as a way to foster stillness within the heart that is needed to truly listen to God.
 This is not to say that we ignore the need for joyful activities together at times as a way to honor balance and as a way to relax the monastic tension.
 We insist on having fun!